iiPythonx/xpp/md/documents/dataTypes.md

 Null is a data type that represents nothing.

-It cannot be defined normally in x2 and acts as the default value to undefined variables:
+It cannot be defined normally in x++ and acts as the default value to undefined variables:

 ```xt
 out nonexistingVariable